Fugitive Pieces

-Fugitive Pieces is a novel by Canadian poet and novelist Anne Michaels.
+Fugitive Pieces is a novel by the Canadian poet and novelist Anne Michaels.
 The story is divided into two sections.
-The first centers around Jakob Beer, a Polish Holocaust survivor while the second involves a man named Ben, the son of two Holocaust survivors.
+The first centers around Jakob Beer, a Polish Holocaust survivor, while the second involves a man named Ben, the son of two Holocaust survivors.
 It was first published in Canada in 1996 and was published in the United Kingdom the following year.
-Since the publication, the novel has won awards such as Books in Canada First Novel Award, the Trillium Book Award, Orange Prize for Fiction, Guardian Fiction Prize and the Jewish Quarterly-Wingate Prize.
-For over two years the novel was on Canada's bestseller list, and it was translated into over 20 different languages.
+The novel has won awards such as Books in Canada First Novel Award, the Trillium Book Award, Orange Prize for Fiction, Guardian Fiction Prize and the Jewish Quarterly-Wingate Prize.
+It was on Canada's bestseller list for more than two years and has been translated into over 20 different languages.

 Plot

-The novel is split into two sections: Book I and Book II.
+The novel is divided into Book I and Book II.

 Book I

-Jakob Beer is a 7-year-old child of a Jewish family living in Poland.
+Jakob Beer is a seven-year-old child of a Jewish family living in Poland.
 His house is stormed by Nazis; he escapes the fate of his parents and his sister, Bella, by hiding behind the wallpaper in a cabinet.
 He hides in the forest, burying himself up to the neck in the soil.
-After some time, he runs into an archaeologist, Athos Roussos, working on Biskupin.
-Athos secretly takes him to Zakynthos in Greece.
-Athos is also a geologist, and is fascinated with ancient wood and stones.
+After some time, he meets an archaeologist, Athos Roussos, working on Biskupin.
+Roussos secretly takes him to Zakynthos in Greece.
+Roussos is also a geologist and is fascinated with ancient wood and stones.
 Jakob learns Greek and English, but finds that learning new languages erases his memory of the past.
-After the war, Athos and Jakob move to Toronto, where after several years Jakob meets Alexandra in a music library.
-Alex is a fast-paced, outspokenly philosophical master of wordplay.
-Jakob and Alex fall in love and marry, but the relationship fails because Alex expects Jakob to change too fast and abandon his past.
-Jakob dwells constantly on his memories of Bella, especially her piano-playing, and they end up divorcing.
-Jakob meets and marries Michaela, a much younger woman but one who seems to understand him, and with Michaela's help he is able to let go of Bella.
-Together they move to Greece into the former home of several generations of the Roussos family.
+After the war, Roussos and Jakob move to Toronto, where after several years Jakob meets Alexandra in a music library.
+She is a fast-paced, outspokenly philosophical master of wordplay.
+Jakob and Alex fall in love and marry, but the relationship fails because she expects Jakob to change too fast and abandon his past.
+He dwells constantly on his memories of Bella, especially her piano-playing, and they end up divorcing.
+Jakob meets and marries Michaela, a much younger woman who seems to understand him, and with her help he is able to let go of Bella.
+Together, they move to Greece into the former home of several generations of the Roussos family.

 Book II

 The second part of the book is told from the perspective of Ben, a Canadian professor of Jewish descent who was born in Canada to survivors of the Holocaust.
-In 1954 the family home in Weston, Ontario is destroyed by Hurricane Hazel.
-Ben becomes an expert on the history of weather, and marries a girl named Naomi.
-He is a big admirer of Jakob's poetry and respects the way he deals with the Holocaust, when Ben himself has trouble coping with the horrors his parents must have endured.
+In 1954, the family home in Weston, Ontario, is destroyed by Hurricane Hazel.
+Ben becomes an expert on the history of weather and marries a girl named Naomi.
+He is a big admirer of Jakob's poetry and respects the way he deals with the Holocaust, while Ben himself has trouble coping with the horrors his parents must have endured.
 At the end of the novel, Ben is sent to retrieve Jakob's journals from his home in Greece, where Ben spends hours swimming in Jakob's past.